Why are there only 7 note names A to G?

 The reason why the note names repeat is that there is a very close harmony between notes with the same name.

-For example the note produced by pressing the middle A on the keyboard above is vibrating twice as fast as the note produced from the A on the left.
-We call this interval an octave.
+For example the note produced by pressing the middle A on the keyboard above vibrates twice as fast as the note produced from the A on the left of the keyboard.
+We call this interval an “octave”.
 See our page on Musical intervals.

-The note produced by pressing the A on the right of keyboard above is vibrating twice as fast as the note produced from the A in the middle and 4 times as fast as the note produced from the A on the left.
+The note produced by pressing the A on the right of keyboard above vibrates twice as fast as the note produced from the A in the middle and 4 times as fast as the note produced from the A on the left of the keyboard.

 See our page on Harmonics for more on this.